kbogar/hangman/README.md

 # HANGMAN
 Hangman is a simple word guessing game, which runs in the mock terminal on Heroku.
 The player have to guess the secret word by inputing letters.
 If the letter is incorrect the hangman visuals will appear to the player with a remaining lives left.
-If the secret word is not solved after 7 guesses the player is lost the game.
+If the secret word is not solved after 7 guesses the player will lost the game.
 This retro terminal game will provide fun gaming time for the user.

 You can read more about the game on [Wikipedia](https://en.wikipedia.org/wiki/Hangman_(game)).